 The HNB-GW ensures that the S-RNTI prefixes assigned to HNBs are unique within the URA Area/overlapping URA Areas.
 If supported, the HNB-GW may reuse the S-RNTI prefix across non overlapping areas.

 5b.
-Alternatively, the HNB-GW may reject the registration request (e.g. due to network congestion, blacklisted HNB, unauthorized HNB location, etc).
+Alternatively, the HNB-GW may reject the registration request (e.g. due to network congestion, blocked HNB, unauthorized HNB location, etc).
 In this case, the HNB-GW shall respond with an HNB REGISTER REJECT indicating the reject cause.